jonescompneurolab/hnn/installer/docker/troubleshooting.md

         xhost +local:docker
         ```

 If issues persist, we'd greatly appreciate it if you would report the issue on our [GitHub Issues](https://github.com/jonescompneurolab/hnn/issues).
-Please include output from hnn_docker.log and the above commands
+Please include output from hnn-docker.log and the above commands

 <a name="shared"/>

-## Starting HNN fails with 'Drive has not been shared' in hnn_docker.log
+## Starting HNN fails with 'Drive has not been shared' in hnn-docker.log

-In `hnn_docker.log`:
+In `hnn-docker.log`:

 ```node
 Creating hnn_container ... error